 - How many of layers of clothing do I need when it’s snowing, 26 degrees, and I’m skiing on flat terrain?
 What about the same situation and distance but with an elevation gain of 1,500 or more feet?

-Ultimately you just cannot know the answers to these questions and scenarios until you experience them first hand.
-But better to do so under more controlled circumstances (like not too far from your house or car) rather than while you are miles deep in the backcountry and caught in a blizzard.
+Ultimately you just cannot know the answers to these questions and scenarios until you experience them firsthand.
+But better to do so under more controlled circumstances (like not too far from your house or car) rather than while you’re miles deep in the backcountry and caught in a blizzard.

-Alas, the week of January 9, 2017, provided multiple feet of fantastic snow that should (crossing my fingers) set the Lake Tahoe region up for a long winter season.
-As I wait for the snowpack to stabilize, and in between multiple sessions of shoveling and snowplowing, I’ve been taking short trips from home into Washoe Meadows State Park to build into my body the information and experience I need to make the most effective decisions and calculations for safe backcountry travel.
+The week of January 9, 2017, provided multiple feet of fantastic snow that set the Lake Tahoe region up for a long winter season.
+As I waited for the snowpack to stabilize, and in between multiple sessions of shoveling and snowplowing, I took short trips from home to build into my body the information and experience I need to make the most effective decisions and calculations for safe backcountry travel.

 Although few of my ski sessions lasted for more than an hour at a time, my focus for the season was to train using frequency over duration.
 Ultimately, I wound up skiing about 75 days that season and my technique and experience progressed exponentially as a result.